davidk/part-fillers/README.md

 This is a public repository containing a list of what you can buy when shipping charges are costlier than what you're ordering!
 The idea is that you'll almost always not feel guilty when buying stuff on this list, since they're common components or easy little projects.
+If you live in Shenzhen or Akihabara, please feel free to ignore this entire list. :)

-Please feel free to fork, add your own, and send a pull request to incorporate stuff.
+Also, please feel free to fork, add your own, and send a pull request to incorporate stuff.
 Tables in Markdown are pretty easy :)

 Bottom of the basement stuff is avoided where possible/known.
 No point in buying crappy stuff; it'll